hbatagelo/cpp_starter_project/README.md

 cmake --build . --config "Release"
 ```

-To generate a solution file for Visual Studio (2019), run `gen_vs_ln.bat`.
-The output is written to `./vs2019/`.
-If you use [Clang Power Tools](https://clangpowertools.com/download.html) and receive errors when running clang-format or clang-tidy, try opening the solution file generated with `gen_vs_ln.bat` instead of using the `Clone or check out code` or `Open a local folder` options from the startup dialog (tested with MSVC and clang-cl).
+Run `gen_vs_ln.bat` to generate at `./vs2019/` a Visual Studio 2019 solution file targeted to x64 platform.
+If you use [Clang Power Tools](https://clangpowertools.com/download.html) you may experience crashes when using clang-format or clang-tidy after opening the project directly from CMakeLists.txt via the `Clone or check out code` or `Open a local folder` options from the startup dialog (tested with MSVC and clang-cl).
+This can be prevented by using the generated solution file.

 ## License